SimonLeiner/SimonLeiner/ReadMe.md

 ## About Me:
-I am a industrial engineering master student interested in Finance and Machine Learning.
+I am a Master Student of Industrial Engineering at the Karlsruhe Institute of Technology (KIT).
+My primary fields are investing and programming.
+I am interested in issues related to finance (portfolio & risk management); mathematics (statstics & operations research) and infomatics (data science & machine learning).

 ## Social Media: